fastify/fastify-secure-session/README.md

 level logging.

-Note: instead of using `get` and `set` as seen above, you may also wish to get and set properties on the session object natively in order to make your code compatible with other libraries ie `request.session.data = rquest.body` and `const data = request.session.data` are also possible.
+Note: instead of using `get` and `set` as seen above, you may also wish to get and set properties on the session object natively in order to make your code compatible with other libraries ie `request.session.data = request.body` and `const data = request.session.data` are also possible.

 ### Using keys as strings